 Surface tension is the tendency of fluid surfaces to shrink into the minimum surface area possible.
 Have you ever noticed that when you fill a glass up to the brim with water, you can still add a few more drops till it spills out?
 Or have you ever broken a thermometer and observed how the fallen mercury behaves?
-In this article, we will learn about the concept of surface tension in a detailed manner along with its examples, unit, formula. measurement, and more.
+All these happen due to the surface tension of the surface.
+Let us understand the concept, surface tension definition along with its SI unit, formula and examples.

-We can surface tension definition can be stated as the phenomenon that occurs when the surface of a liquid is in contact with another phase (it can be a liquid as well).
+Surface tension can be defined as the phenomenon that occurs when the surface of a liquid is in contact with another phase (it can be a liquid as well).
 It is the tendency of liquids to acquire the least surface area possible.
 The surface of the liquid behaves like an elastic sheet.